 Meningococcal Meningitis vaccine within the past 10 years, confirmed through a certificate of immunization, or a self report signed by the student or parent.
 Alternatively, the student or parent may sign an acknowledgement of meningococcal disease risks and refusal of the meningitis immunization.
 The refusal can be completed on the health center portal.

 Health History which is completed on the health center portal.
 A physical exam is not a health requirement if the student will not be playing an NCAA sport.

 International students must also have documented proof of TB testing from their home country.We recommend having their home health care providers complete the International Student Proof of Immunization Form

-Insurance-private insurance information must be submitted on the health center portal.
+- Insurance-private insurance information must be submitted on the health center portal.